Skip to content

 labradorite metaphysical properties

 In Inuit mythology, labradorite is believed to have fallen from the Northern Lights, or Aurora Borealis.
 According to the legend, a warrior struck the rocks with his spear, releasing the lights into the stone.
-The shimmering colors of labradorite are said to contain the Northern Lights' mystical essence, connecting the stone to the spiritual realm.
+The shimmering colours of labradorite are said to contain the Northern Lights’ mystical essence, connecting the stone to the spiritual realm.

 Aurora Borealis

 For some, the labradorite stone meaning focuses on protection.
-Certain people think that it can shield a person from misfortune or negativity or help a person overcome their fears.
-Its water-like visual qualities lead some to associate the labradorite crystal meaning with calmness and serenity, as well.
+Certain people think that it can shield a person from misfortune or negativity or help a person overcome their

 Using Labradorite in Feng Shui